Why have just one color in your bedroom when you could have two?

 Sage Green and White

-Sage greens are the “it” colour right now, so it’s fitting that they pop up a few times in our favourite two colour combinations!
+Sage greens are the “it” color right now, so it’s fitting that they pop up a few times in our favourite two color combinations!

-This is an interesting one, because the colour that Megan from @callenderhome actually used is Valspar Belmont Green, but that colour in real life is significantly darker and more grayish than it looks here.
+This is an interesting one, because the color that Megan from @callenderhome actually used is Valspar Belmont Green, but that color in real life is significantly darker and more grayish than it looks here.

 To recreate the look as it appears in the photo, try Benjamin Moore Palace Green and Sherwin Williams Greek Villa.

-I have actually covered a whole host of similar greens in this post: Warm Green Paint Colours, so head there to find the perfect one for your bedroom!
+I have actually covered a whole host of similar greens in this post: Warm Green Paint Colors, so head there to find the perfect one for your bedroom!

 Pink and Tangerine

-How fun is this landscape and colour combo from the @deltalash studio?
+How fun is this landscape and color combo from the @deltalash studio?

 DIY your own cotton candy and tangerine bedroom with Benjamin Moore New Dawn and Benjamin Moore Salmon Peach.